 this.cxLogs[0].ioRequest.url; // http://something.here/search

-an instance of that class is generated before running the test.
+By specifying $controller in the test's $prototype an instance of that class is generated before running the test.

-Inside the test methods you can access the two variables $moduleCtrl
+Inside the test methods you can access the two variables $moduleCtrl and $moduleCtrlPrivate.

-gives a wrapper which offers only the methods and fields exposed via the interface, while $moduleCtrlPrivate
+The $moduleCtrl gives a wrapper which offers only the methods and fields exposed via the interface, while $moduleCtrlPrivate gives direct access to the module controller.

-The public interface is also registered for asserting its logs, so there's no need to call registerObject
+The public interface is also registered for asserting its logs, so there's no need to call registerObject.

 The test makes sure that objects are created and disposed correctly off-loading some work from the developer.